 Off the far west coast of Alaska in the Bering Sea lies Nunivak Island, a massive 1600 square mile remote island of volcanic tundra and coastal cliffs.
 First settled by native Alaskans over a thousand years prior, the population of the island has whittled from nearly a thousand to 200.
 Those who remain live in the native Cup’it village of Mekoryuk on the north coast.
 Physically isolated in one of the most remote reaches of American soil, villagers here persevere through the collision of tradition and modernity.

-A number of factors converge to make the island a study of identity in the face of constant transition: a generation of Cup'ig youth navigating two cultures, a tight-knit Christian community combating decades of substance abuse issues, a threatened subsistence lifestyle and unique language, the rapid onset of social media and connected devices, severe climate change, emigration in pursuit of opportunity, and a reindeer slaughterhouse under construction that promises wider economic prosperity.
+One of the last native communities to come under western influence, a number of factors converge to make the island a poignant study of identity in the face of constant transition: a generation of Cup'ig youth navigating two economically and philosophically divergent cultures, a tight-knit Christian community combating decades of substance abuse issues, a threatened subsistence lifestyle and unique language, the rapid onset of social media and connected devices, severe climate change, emigration in pursuit of opportunity, and a growing reindeer operation that promises wider economic prosperity.

-The series is a work in progress.
-The images below were taken during November 2017 and March 2018 as part of an ongoing yearlong project.
+The images below were taken during four separate visits as part of an ongoing yearlong project.